mushroom-hat/mushroom-hat.github.io/_tabs/blogs.md

 ---

 ## What's here
-This page consists of blog posts written by myself which documents the many experiences and lessons of my life, specifically Cybersecurity related.
+This page consists of blog posts written by myself which documents the many experiences, learnings and lessons of my life, specifically Cybersecurity related.
 Feel free to read any posts to find out what I have been up to.

 <style>
 table th:first-of-type {